nqngo/talks/slides/cloud/design-deploy.md

 - Compliance
 - Cost
-- Performance
-- Scalability
-- Security
+- Capabilities

 Note:

+The decision to build a private cloud is driven by 3 main factors:

 - *Compliance:* Do you need to comply with any compliance requirements?
 Vendors such as VMware and Red Hat have certifications for various compliance requirements.
+Is your data subject to any data sovereignty requirements?
+Do you need to comply with any data residency requirements?
 - *Cost:* How much are you willing to spend?
 What is the total cost of ownership (TCO) of the infrastructure?
 What is the return on investment (ROI)?
-- *Performance:* What is the expected performance of the infrastructure?
-What is the expected performance of the applications running on the infrastructure?
-- *Scalability:* How much can the infrastructure scale?
-How quickly can the infrastructure scale?
-How much does it cost to scale the infrastructure?
-- *Security:* How secure is the infrastructure?
-How secure is the data?
-How secure are the applications running on the infrastructure?
-Do you need to operate in an air-gapped environment?
+What is the software licensing model?
+Is your company operating on a capital expenditure (CapEx) or operating expenditure (OpEx) model?
+- *Capabilities:* What capabilities do you need?
+What capabilities do you want?
+What capabilities do you not need?
+What capabilities do you not want?

 ---